 Where can I get tickets?

 Here on our website.
-Advance ticket purchase is encouraged, but walk-up tickets prior to Ghost Tour can be purchased at the Ticket Office.
+Advance ticket purchase is encouraged, but walk-up tickets prior to Ghost Tour can be purchased at the Ticket Office, if available.

 Is the tour wheelchair accessible?

-Trails are not accessible by individuals with physical handicaps or in wheelchairs.
+Trails are not accessible by individuals with physical disabilities or in wheelchairs.
 Tours are conducted outdoors in the evening on uneven terrain.

 Can I bring my camera?

 Of course!
 And if you get some great shots of orbs, a ghost, or even just you having fun, please share them with us.
-Share our guests’ great experience with our fans on Facebook and Twitter!
+We love to share great guest experiences with our fans on Facebook and Instagram!

 Please, no videotaping without prior permission.